-Is there a governing body that oversees or credentials practitioners of cranial osteopathy?
+Is there a governing body that oversees or credentials practitioners?

 The Osteopathic Cranial Academy, an international membership organization, provides training in cranial osteopathy to qualified health care practitioners including doctors of osteopathy (DOs), medical doctors and dentists, and international physicians with post-graduate training in osteopathy.
 However, non-US DOs and international physicians with post-graduate training in osteopathy must meet the standard set by the official registry of their respective countries in order to be granted affiliate membership in The Osteopathic Cranial Academy.
 The Academy awards a Certificate of Proficiency to members who have completed the intensive postgraduate studies in cranial osteopathy it offers.

 How does one get in touch with a practitioner of cranial osteopathy?

 The Osteopathic Cranial Academy can help you locate certified professionals in cranial osteopathy in your area.
 Be aware that some massage therapists and physical therapists offer what they call craniosacral therapy, but they haven’t had the same comprehensive training and don’t possess the same medical expertise as DOs and other health care professionals certified by the Cranial Academy.